barumau/pandunia/english/grammar.md

 In predicates of action, the main word in the predicate is a verb (i.e. an action-word).

-Active sentences use the subject–verb–object word order (SVO), which is the normal word order also in English and in many other languages, including French, Spanish, Chinese and Modern Arabic.
+Active sentences are frequently in the subject–verb–object word order (SVO).

+> **mi yem pingo.** - I eat apples.
-> **me auda musik.** - I hear music.
+> **mi auda musik.** - I hear music.
-> **me vide ni.** - I see you.
+> **mi vide ti.** - I see you.

-Passive sentences normally have only a subject and a verb.
+There is also alternative word order, subject–object–verb (SOV).
+It can be used only in short sentences.

+**mi pingo yem.** - _I apples eat._

+SOV and SVO are the two most common word orders by far in the languages of the world.
+SOV is used in languages like Hindi-Urdu, Tamil, Turkish, Japanese and Korean.
+SVO is used in English, Spanish, Mandarin Chinese, Indonesian and Modern Arabic among others.

+In passive sentences, the subject is the undergoer of the action and there is no object.

-> **ni vide.** - You are seen.
+> **ti vide.** - You are seen.
 > **musik se auda.** - Music is heard.